Results of the ACT Purchasing Practices Self-Assessment (PPSA) 2019

 In the ACT MoU, member brands have inter alia committed themselves to ensure that their respective purchasing practices facilitate the payment of a living wage.
 They have also committed themselves to develop a mechanism to link their Purchasing Practices to collective bargaining at industry level so that manufacturers are able to meet the negotiated terms of agreements on wages and working conditions.

 This requires continuous dialogue and collaboration with manufacturers, trade unions and governments at country level to support the social and economic upgrading of the national textile, garment and footwear industry.
 This 2019 round of the Purchasing Practices Self-Assessment provides up-to-date insights to support this dialogue.
-As the role of purchasing practices has been recognized as essential to achieving living wages, ACT member brands will continue to work on their purchasing practices those in order to facilitate the payment of a living wage through collective bargaining.
+As the role of purchasing practices has been recognised as essential to achieving living wages, ACT member brands will continue to work on their purchasing practices those in order to facilitate the payment of a living wage through collective bargaining.

 The PPSA will be complemented by a Purchasing Practices Assessment (PPA) that will ask suppliers for their perspectives.
 This will help to reveal whether the brands’ self-assessment matches the experience of suppliers.
 Suppliers will be asked to indicate the purchasing practices that have the biggest impact on their ability and motivation to pay a living wage negotiated through collective bargaining at industry level.
 To prepare for this, a PPA pilot survey was rolled out with 28 suppliers in Turkey.